5g-ucl-idrbt/kafka-banking-app/README.md

 Kafka producer & consumer microservice application
 --
-This project contains rest endpoint to post the json data as producer and consumer will consume the data and store it in Mysql database.
+This project contains consumer and producer for kafka, We have rest endpoint to post the json data as producer and consumer will consume the data and store it in Mysql database.

 Prerequisites
 --